-The seabird assemblage occupying the Area comprises breeding populations of probably five of the eight flying seabird species breeding in East Antarctica, and one penguin species.
+The seabird assemblage occupying the Area comprises breeding populations of six of the eight flying seabirds and one penguin species.
 This offers a unique opportunity to study population dynamics of different species.
 In addition, it is important to protect southern giant petrels at the southern limit of their breeding range.
-The Antarctic Treaty parties have committed to minimise human disturbance to southern giant petrels, and to encourage regular population counts at all breeding sites in the Antarctic Treaty area.
+The Parties to the Antarctic Treaty have committed to minimise human disturbance to southern giant petrels, and to encourage regular population counts at all breeding sites in the Antarctic Treaty area.